 4. Mental Health

-This year also the importance of the mental health continues to be given.
+This year also the importance of mental health continues to be given.
 People now are realizing more that in order to be physically healthy, you need to think about your mental health as well.
 Because of that, we have some brain exercises tips that you should check them out.
 It is predicted that 2019 will see the continuation of this mental health trend.

 5. Body Positivity

 Body positivity moved from the fringes to mainstream and for that thanks to Rihanna and her Fenty brand.
-In 2018, more and more people started to focus more on loving their bodies instead of them to fit into the mold that society wanted them to look.
-That’s a proof that body positivity saw a rise in popularity in 2018.
+In 2018, more and more people started to focus more on loving their bodies instead of them to fit into the mold that society wanted them to look at.
+That’s proof that body positivity saw a rise in popularity in 2018.
 A lot of people shift their focus to mental health now, but in 2019 we will see an even bigger rise in the body positivity movement.